ckglidden/UPCH-species-distribution-tutorial/README.md

 #final  data  -  merge  cluster  id  to  final  dataset  for  analysis
 analysis_data  <-  merge(data0, splits_df, by  =  "row_code")

-#sanity  check:  check  how  many  data  points  are  in  each  fold
+#sanity  check:  check  how  many  data  points  are  in  each  fold (make sure folds have adequate data in them)
 table(analysis_data$fold)

-#write  df  to  save  for  later
+#write  dataframe  to  save  for  later
 write.csv(analysis_data, "data/a_chamek_ter_mammals_finalData_Oct22.csv")

 ```

 &nbsp;

-_Step 16._ Now we train the model on each set of folds and test it on the holdout fold.
+_Step 16._ Now we train the model on each set of k-1 folds and test it on the holdout fold.
 For each iteration, we tune the randomForest model to optimize model performance.
-The tuning step can also be used to prevent over-fitting, depending on your dataset and the parameter values you search over.
+Depending on your dataset and the parameter values you search over, the tuning step can also be used to prevent over-fitting.
 There are different methods for tuning a machine-learning model.
 Below we use a [hypergrid search](https://afit-r.github.io/random_forests#tune) and select the final parameters based on the combination that yields the best model performance.
 If you had trouble running _Step 10._ you can download the ["a_chamek_ter_mammals_finalData_Oct22.csv"](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/data/a_chamek_ter_mammals_finalData_Oct22.csv) to use for the next few steps.
 R code for the following sections can be found in the ["2_random_forest_sdm.R"](https://github.com/ckglidden/UPCH-species-distribution-tutorial/blob/main/R_code/2_random_forest_sdm.R) </br>

 ```
 library(ranger)

 #------------------------------------------------#
-#reduce dataset to columns of interest           # this is stylistic as you could also specify the covariates in the forumal call below
+#reduce dataset to columns of interest           # this is stylistic as you could also specify the covariates in the formula call below
 #------------------------------------------------#
 analysis_data_v2  <-  data0[  c("presence", "fold", "bio13_precip_wettest_month", "cmi_min",
                                         "mean_forest",  "mean_farming", "diff_forest_formation")]